peggyrayzis/react-native-create-bridge/README.md

   }
   ```
   - Import your package at the top: `import com.yourapp.yourmodule.YourModulePackage`

 #### iOS/Swift
+  - Currently, you will need to add the files manually to your project in Xcode.
+Right click on the folder with your app name and select `Add Files To YourApp`.
+Select the files associated with your module and click `Add`

+#### iOS/Swift
   - If this is your first Swift module in your project, you will need to make sure you have a Obj-C bridging header to expose any Obj-C code to Swift.
 Read [Importing Obj-C into Swift](https://developer.apple.com/library/content/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html) to learn more.